DIY or professional designer: What’s the right choice for your website?

 Working with a designer

-Many people are put off working with a web designer because of the cost.
+Many people are put off working with a web designer because of the perceived cost.
 For a small business or start-up, the idea of paying for external design input can be scary.
 But it might be more affordable than you think.
+One does need to shop around and do some research.

 A professionally designed website with a functioning sales funnel can easily pay for itself within months or even weeks of launch.